 Welcome to Warley Medical Centre Online

-REPEAT PRESCRIPTIONS: for any orders please include a nominated pharmacy as this allows us to send your prescription electronically so you can collect it directly from the pharmacy.
-Please order by logging into Online Services or email us where possible, or alternatively you put an order slip into the black post box outside our front doors, or post it in to us by mail.
-Normal processing times apply but we will work as fast as we can.
+REPEAT PRESCRIPTIONS: For any orders please include a nominated pharmacy as this allows us to send your prescription electronically so you can collect it directly from the pharmacy.
+Please order by logging into Online Services or email us where possible, or alternatively you put an order slip into the black post box outside our front doors.
+Please note we do not accept requests over the telephone.
+Normal processing times apply (72 hours).

-Please do not attend surgery or any other medical establishments if you have any flu-like illness, cough or fever.
+Please do not attend surgery or any other medical establishments if you have any flu-like symptoms.

 111 online coronavirus service